 Vintage-inspired.
 Distressed, feminine, ornate, soft, delicate, white, cream, pastels.
 Older, lived-in, old yet worth keeping.

-You might also like other Eclectic or Rustic styles.
+You might also like French or other Eclectic or Rustic styles.

 You are a Country fan!